Runa's Clause

 and which either party in each case discards, intends to discard or is required to discard.

-[Drafting note: The final element of this definition is taken from the definition of waste in Article 3.1 of the Waste Framework Directive (Directive 2008/98/EC of the European Parliament and of the Council on waste, as implemented by s.75 Environmental Protection Act 1990).]
+[Drafting note: the final element of this definition is taken from the definition of waste in Article 3.1 of the Waste Framework Directive (Directive 2008/98/EC of the European Parliament and of the Council on waste, as implemented by s.75 Environmental Protection Act 1990).]

 Food Waste Reduction Target has the meaning given to it in clause [5].